x Disorder of the Glenoid Labrum JB (3).docx

-Isolated degenerative disease of the proximal biceps tendon present with symptoms similar to rotator cuff disorders, but with the pain sometimes located
+Isolated degenerative disease of the proximal biceps tendon presents with symptoms similar to rotator cuff disorders, but with the pain sometimes located in the bicipital groove.

-figure 3) assess with pain produced with forward elevation of shoulder with the elbow extended and forearm supinated. figure 4) will produce pain in the biceps groove when a patient with biceps pathology attempts to actively supinate against the examiner’s resistance.
+Speed test’s (Figure 3) assess with pain produced with forward elevation of the shoulder with the elbow extended and forearm supinated.
+Yergason's test (Figure 4) will produce pain in the biceps groove when a patient with biceps pathology attempts to actively supinate against the examiner’s resistance.

 The labrum and proximal biceps are tissues lacking calcification, and thus not seen on plain radiography.
 Such films are often not particularly informative.